Things to do

 Distance: 750m one way

 Details: walkers and bike riders share this trail.
 Following an old access road created during World War II, this trail provides access to the beach at Shelly Cove on the northern side of the Cape Pallarenda headland.
 Large rock steps lead to the beach at the end of the trail.
-Trail users can return along the way they came or can continue along the Under the Radar trail.
+Trail users can return along the way they came or continue along the Under the Radar trail.

 An afternoon sea breeze and stunning views across Rowes Bay are on offer along the Graves circuit walk.